jazzband/django-redis/docs/index.rst

 ---------

 * In active development.
+* Master-Slave connec
+* Support for Master-Slave setup
-* Sharding supported in a single package.
+* Support client side Sharding setup
 * Complete battery of tests (accepting improvements).
 * Used in production environments on several projects.
 * Can set keys with infinite timeout: ``cache.set('key', 'value', timeout=0)``
 * Pluggable clients.
 * Python3 support with same codebase.
-* Supports Django: 1.3, 1.4 and 1.5
+* Supports Django: 1.3, 1.4, 1.5 and 1.6
 * Can take advantage of the connection pool with directly access to the raw redis connection.
 * Can emulate memcached backend behavior with connection exceptions (see more :ref:`Settings <settings>`)